-- My new meal delivery service delivers ingredients that are already measured, chopped and sliced and ready to cook—it's absolutely the best thing since sliced bread and saves me so much time preparing dinner.
+- This new meal service delivers ingredients that are already measured, chopped and sliced and ready to cook—it's absolutely the best thing since sliced bread and saves me so much time preparing dinner.

 a drop in the bucket: a very small or unimportant amount when compared to something else.

-- The bake sale raised on a drop in the bucket of what's needed to buy the new football uniforms.
+- The bake sale raised only a drop in the bucket of what's needed to buy the new football uniforms.